SBS helps faculty in their pursuit of research projects

 - Resulting grant applications require peer review of draft proposal (internal or external, as orchestrated by college) that will provide evaluative feedback to strengthen the proposal before submission.

-- Funded faculty must meet with the Associate Dean about project deliverables and timeline before October of year awarded.
+- Funded faculty must meet with the Associate Dean about project deliverables and timeline before August 20 of year awarded.
+An interim report is due in February of each funding year.
 A full report about project outcomes is due no later than 12 months following the award.
+Faculty must show attendance at professional development activities appropriate to their project (i.e. grant workshops, writing groups).
+This should be negotiated with the Associate Dean at the time of the initial meeting.
 A written performance evaluation of project completion will be provided to faculty in order to submit with faculty’s annual evaluation materials (per unit policy).

 - Outcomes will affect future eligibility.